-If registered for Residential Bonds Online (RBO), tenants/residents should check that their email address is entered in the RBO system.
-An email address can be provided to Consumer and Business Services (CBS) by completing this on-line form.
+If you're registered for Residential Bonds Online (RBO), tenants/residents should check that their email address is entered in the RBO system.
+An email address can be provided to Consumer and Business Services (CBS) by completing this online form.

 If submitting a refund form at the CBS Customer Service Centre or by post, make sure it is signed by both the tenant/resident and the landlord/proprietor.
 A tenant/resident should not sign a bond refund form unless they agree to the amount claimed by the landlord/proprietor.